7 Reasons You Shouldn't Date Your Best Friend

 "If the relationship fails, you’ve lost your best friend and that person is now your ex," Masini says.
 "Tread carefully."

 Or tread not at all, if you know what's good for you.

 2. You Could Lose Your Best Friend Forever

 If you've ever broken up with a friend, you know it's just as painful — if not more so — than breaking up with a partner.
-Now think about losing your best friend forever because you the two of you decided to give a relationship a try.
+Now think about losing your partner and you best friend forever because you the two of you decided to give a relationship a try.
 Isn't the thought alone painful enough?
 It's definitely not a loss many people would want to risk experiencing, because it's double the pain.

-"If you date your best friend, you’ve crossed a line and if things don’t work out, you’ll never get your friend back," says Masini.
+"If you date your best friend, you’ve crossed a line and if things don’t work out, you’ll never get your friend back," Masini says.
 "Things will be forever changed.
 If you’re not a risk taker, this is one you should avoid."

 3. You Don't Vet Them Like You Would Others

 It's far easier to spot red flags early on in a relationship with someone who isn't your best friend.
-With our best friends, we tend to make allowances for your best friend and let them get away with things that, no way in hell, you'd let others get away with when it comes to dating us.
+With our best friends, we tend to make allowances for them and let them get away with things that, no way in hell, we'd let others get away with when it comes to dating us.
 Because of this, you won't see the glaring red flags.